If you are wondering If it is safe for you to drink Thai iced tea during Pregnancy the good news is that it can be consumed in moderation.

 Thai Tea Ingredients

-The first thing that needs looking into is the ingredients in Thai tea as this will determine if there are obvious reasons not to drink this type of tea while pregnant or whether you need to investigate certain ingredients further.
+The first thing that needs looking into is the ingredients in Thai tea as this will determine if there are obvious reasons not to drink this type of tea while pregnant or whether you need to investigate certain elements further.

 Thai Iced Tea contains the following ingredients: